codeguru42/android-apprentice/_posts/2017-05-30-introduction-to-robolectric.md

 tags: android testing unit-testing robolectric
 ---

 This is the first in a series of articles about using [Robolectric][5] for unit testing Android code.
 I recently started using this powerful testing library so that I can run tests locally on my development machine.
 Such local unit tests do not replace instrumented tests on a device or emulator.
 However, they are very useful while developing individual components for an Android app.
+Even though Robolectric is primarily intended as a tool for Test Driven Development, I do not strictly follow the "write a test first" model for this article.

 The source code for all of the apps in this series of articles can be found on [GitHub][1].
 In this article, we will create a simple Android app and configure unit testing in Android Studio using Robolectric.
 The final version of this project is at the [`activity-test` tag][2].
 See the `activity-test` subdirectory for the Android Sutdio module used in this article.